chtzvt/edsby_xss/README.md

  property is simply placed inside of the `<a>` tag without any kind of validation or escaping whatsoever.
 So, you can place any html you'd like to add to the DOM (including script elements) in here, and it will be rendered by the user's browser.
 Assuming that all of the other properties in this object remain unchanged, it'll still render as a normal link preview.
-Posts with XSS included are indistinguishable from other posts in your class feed (Scary!)
+Posts with XSS included are indistinguishable from other posts in your class feed (Scary!).

   _**Side note:** I have tested to see if you can post fake links by setting the URL as one value and href as another, but it doesn't seem to work._